 Fiber is an often-overlooked nutrient in dog foods, but it’s surprisingly beneficial to our dogs.
-Although it comes only from plant-based ingredients, there are plenty of healthy ways it can be included in your dog’s diet — through ingredients such as sweet potatoes, peas, or green beans.
-The quality of the fiber is important, as well, so make sure your dog is getting high-quality ingredients instead of fiber from corn or other unhealthy fillers.
+Although it comes only from plant-based ingredients, there are plenty of healthy ways it can be included in your dog’s diet—through ingredients such as sweet potatoes or green beans.
+The quality of the fiber is important, as well, so make sure your dog is getting high-quality ingredients instead of unhealthy fillers.
 For example, the ingredient labeled “cellulose” might sound innocent, but it can come from all sorts of different places, including shredded paper.

 Aiding in Digestion